 You can select one, or a group of notes to edit all their parameters at the same time.

-Hold a note on the pianoroll.
+Hold a note on the piano roll.
 The pad color will change and the selected note parameters will be displayed on the left screen.

-Keep holding the pad and rotate one of the ①...⑧ encoders to change the corresponding parameter.
+Keep holding the pad and Rotate one of the ①...⑧ encoders to change the corresponding parameter.

 Tip Hold a note pad momentarily to override the global parameters values with the values contained in this note.

 Hold a pad on the piano roll, then Hold another pad to select multiple notes.
-You can now edit the parameters of all the notes contained in your selection.

-You can Hold all to select all events, or Hold a row to select a single row of events across the pattern.Hold more than one row to select a range.
+To perform a selection, you can also: • Hold all to select all events. • Hold a row to select a single row of events. • Hold more than one row to select a range.

 Tip By default, a multiple-events selection will select all notes on the vertical axis inside your selection.
 Hold 2ND while making your selection to constrain your selection to the selected notes.